 The living room has two small sofas and a very comfortable chair of a famous Dutch design (the design chair is called ‘Groeten uit Holland’ (Greetings from Holland, as the shape reminds you of a tulip) and an ample dining table with unusually comfortable chairs.

-Both bedrooms have their ensuite facilities, consiting of a shower, a wash basin and a toilet.
+Both bedrooms have their ensuite facilities, consisting of a shower, a washbasin and a toilet.
+Simple ones, but spacy enough and with everything you need.
 There is a separate guest toilet on the ground floor.
+All toilets flush into a septic tank.
+That’s why, like in many other places in Madeira, you can only put things in that you have eaten first.

 The kitchen is every cooking lover’s dream.
 It is fully equipped, as we live here in winter ourselves and we love mod-cons wherever we are and we wouldn’t settle for less in our Madeira house.
 It boasts all mod-cons like induction cooking with decent and sufficient pots and pans, sharp knives, an ample freezer-cooler numerous smaller items that you can check out in the page ‘equipment‘.
 Those who don’t really like to cook will enjoy the presence of a microwave and an oven to quickly heat a dish.
 You probably hate washing the dishes even more, so you will be relieved to learn there is a full-size dishwasher.